ionic-team/ionic-docs/README.md

 The API Docs use [nodegit]().
 This required libgcrypt to be installed, which is not installed by default in OSX as of Sierra.

-**On OSX Siera or later** Before running `npm install`, first install libgrypt.
-With Homebrew, this can be done with `brew install libgcrypt`.
-[More info](https://github.com/nodegit/nodegit/issues/1200)
+**On OSX Siera or later** Before running any of the API scripts, first install libgrypt using Homebrew with `brew install libgcrypt` _before_ running `npm install`.
+Nodegit is installed as an optional dependency and will silenty fail installing if libgcrypt is not installed.

 ## Editors